 In terms of the By-law, city councillors are designated as "board observers" by the Executive Mayor to conduct oversight of board functions.
 This oversight entails receiving board documentation and attending board meetings, with a view to ensuring that the company duly executes its statutory mandate.
-The Executive Mayor has appointed cllr.
-Elizabeth Brunette as board observer.
+The Executive Mayor has appointed Cllr.
+Emile Langenhoven as board observer.